 Integrated Physics and Chemistry UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Required for Required for freshmen not enrolled in Accelerated Biology or Biology Course Description laboratory will includ magnetism types of p formulas, I Physics an Integrated Physics and Chemistry will focus on the principles and laws of physics and chemistry.
+Yes Credits 10 Credits/Year Prerequisite Required for Required for freshmen not enrolled in Accelerated Biology or CP Biology.
+Course Description laboratory will include magnetism types of p formulas, I Physics an activities will streng le kinematics, dynar n, sound and light, str hysical and chemica molar relationships, c Integrated Physics and Chemistry will focus on the principles and laws of physics and chemistry.
 Curriculum and laboratory activities will strengthen critical thinking, problem-solving, and laboratory skills and techniques.
 Topics will include kinematics, dynamics, energy, momentum, waves, fluid mechanics, thermodynamics, electricity, magnetism, sound and light, structure of matter, matter (including atoms, elements, and compounds), and different types of physical and chemical processes.
 Additional chemistry topics covered in this class include molecular formulas, molar relationships, chemical bonding, and types and properties of solutions.
-The main goal of Integrated Physics and Chemistry (IPC) is to help students develop an understanding and relevant application of physics and chemistry principles and how they fit together to provide a description of the physical world.
+The main goal of Integrated Physics and Chemistry (IPC) is to help students develop an understanding and relevant application of physics and

 Accelerated Biology UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
 No Credits 10 Credits/Year Prerequisite Must be co Must be concurrently enrolled in Accelerated Algebra I or higher and in the Accelerated College Prep program.
-Course Description Accelerate the cellula cytology, This is an accelerated laboratory /lecture/discussion course for students concurrently enrolled in the Scholars or Accelerated programs.
+Course Description Accelerate the cellula cytology, r are require This is an accelerated laboratory /lecture/discussion course for students concurrently enrolled in the Scholars or Accelerated programs.
 Careful organization, observation and analysis are emphasized.
 The inquiry approach from the cellular level to organisms is used in discussing concepts of this class.
 The major fields included are chemistry, cytology, microbiology, diversity of organisms, genetics, evolution, zoology, and ecology.
 Several formal lab reports are required in this course.
+Open to Freshmen.

 Biology UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite A 'C-' (70% A 'C-' (70%) or better in Advanced Physical Science.
-Course Description inquiry ap inquiry in chemistry, This is a standard laboratory and lecture class introducing the major fields of biology, the study of living things.
+Yes Credits 10 Credits/Year Prerequisite A 'C-' (70%) or better in Integrated Physics and Chemistry.
+Course Description inquiry ap inquiry in chemistry This is a standard laboratory and lecture class introducing the major fields of biology, the study of living things.
 The inquiry approach from the cellular level upward is used in discussing concepts of this class.
 Emphasis is placed on inquiry in the laboratory as a basis for discussion.
 The major fields included in this course are biotechnology, chemistry, cytology, microbiology, genetics, evolution, and ecology.
 Open to all grade levels.

 Honors Biology UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite , , • ' (83%) or better in Accelerated Algebra I, and an 'A' (93%) in Integrated Physics and Chemistry, Chemistry, or approval from Science department based on challenge exam score and math placement.
-Course Description Accelerate the cellula biotechnol lab reports Chemistry, or approval from Science department based on challenge exam score and math placement.
+Yes Credits 10 Credits/Year Prerequisite An 'A' (93%) or better in Algebra I or a 'B' (83%) or better in Accelerated Algebra I, and an 'A' (93%) or better in Integrated Physics and Chemistry.
+Course Description Accelerate the cellula biotechnol lab reports Integrated Physics and Chemistry.
 This is an honors level laboratory/lecture/discussion course for students concurrently enrolled in the Scholars or Accelerated programs.
 Careful organization, observation, and analysis are emphasized.
 The inquiry approach from the cellular level to organisms is used in discussing concepts of this class.
 The major fields included are biotechnology, chemistry, cytology, microbiology, human anatomy, genetics, evolution, and ecology.
 Several formal lab reports are required in this course.
 Open to sophomores, juniors, and seniors.